Book: Movable type

 The Chinese inventor Bi Sheng made movable type of earthenware c.
-1045, but there are no known surviving examples of his printing.
+1045, but the fragile clay type was never used for mass production.
+After massive fires reduced the available wood in Korea, metal type was invented in the thirteenth century and used alongside woodblock printing.
+After the development of metal type, Korean book production switched from the vast Chinese written language to the recently developed Hangul Korean alphabet.

 Around 1450, Johannes Gutenberg independently invented movable type in Europe, along with innovations in casting the type based on a matrix and hand mould.
-This invention gradually made books less expensive to produce and more widely available.
-Early printed books, single sheets and images which were created before 1501 in Europe are known as incunables or incunabula.
+Movable type made books quicker and less expensive to produce, and therefore more widely available.
+The earliest printed books created before 1501 in Europe are known as incunables or incunabula.